Navatusein/GTNH-OC-Water-Line-Control/README.md

 You must also specify the address of the transposer in the `transposerAddress` field, which is located under the hv input bus and to which the interface with the Quarks connected.
 Also the address of the adapter connected to me interface in the `subMeInterfaceAddress` field.
+Also in the configs you can change the number of quarks the computer must support in this field ` maxQuarkCount`.

 The controller is connected via MFU to keep it accessible.

-The idea is that the quarks lie on a separate sub AE.
+The idea is that a separate subnet is made for quarks.
+The Absolute Baryonic Perfection Purification Unit returns unused quarks and 2
-They are fed into the interest to the interface connected to the storage bus to see how many quarks there are.
-After the cycle, the quarks are dumped into this subnet and the computer sees which ones are missing and orders them through the Laser Engraver.
+Unaligned Quark Releasing Catalysts after crafting is complete.
+The computer looks to see which quarks are less than the specified number (`maxQuarkCount` in the default configs is 4) and orders them.
+That is, the subnet must have at least 2 CPUs and a Hyper-Intensity Laser Engraver connected to order quarks.
+It is possible without a subnet, but the condition is that the computer can order quarks.
+Stabilized Baryonic Matter can be fed into the subsystem or directly into the Laser Engraver.

 > [!NOTE]
 > Maximum 42 infinity ingots used per cycle.
 But usually less.
 Consumption can be 6, 18, 42 ingots per cycle.
 Depends on luck.